lxd99/ASDIP/README.md

-# Adaptive Sampling-based Dynamic Graph Learning for Information Diffusion Prediction
+# [TOIS] Adaptive Sampling-based Dynamic Graph Learning for Information Diffusion Prediction

 This is the implementation of ASDIP: [Adaptive Sampling-based Dynamic Graph Learning for Information Diffusion Prediction].